majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==
+= 2.1.0 =
+* Github #17: Plugin is now semi-comptible with WooCommerce's official USPS shipping plugin.
+Please see github issue referenced for limits of the compatibility.

 = 2.0.9 =
 * Github #16: Updated the settings screen display of shipping methods to display the title of the shipping method instead of the shipping method type title.